 You might think, “but we want people to join our gym, not work out at home.”

 But don’t miss the traffic opportunities in those search terms.

 Instead of thinking, “we don’t do that,” turn your thinking into, “how can I use that to my advantage?”

-Why not write an article about the importance of working out with other people, as opposed to working out at home?
+Why not write an article about the importance of working out with other people, over working out at home?

 Or turn the subject into a series of articles explaining the benefits of joining your gym and turn home gym bunnies into tribe members.

 Of course, you need a clear call to action and maybe even a discount coupon for people who prefer to work out at home.
 But it’s doable.

 The point is, you can turn a negative into a positive for your gym if you’re smart about online marketing.

 Social media marketing is often driven by nothing more than bro science.